amelliia/E-commerce-Exploratory-Data-Analysis/README.md

 - Another decline of -62.7% week-over-week occurred in early May before the clearance campaign, likely reflecting normal fluctuations in demand rather than any promotional effect.
 This kind of short-term swing is common in smaller online stores, where a few fewer or extra orders can make percentage changes look much bigger than they really are.

-### Profit
-Profit mirrored revenue, growing roughly 12% per week.
+**Profit** mirrored revenue, growing roughly 12% per week.
 Margins stayed steady for the most part, showing costs and pricing were well managed.

 -	Margins remain stable around 43%, showing that pricing and cost management are consistent even during high-volume periods.
 During the mid-May clearance,margins dipped slightly because more discounted orders were sold.
 -	Profit increases are largely volume-driven, with no significant changes in unit margins, confirming that profitability stems from selling more items rather than higher per-unit earnings.

-### Order Volume
-Order volume follows the same pattern as revenue, confirming that sales growth is driven by volume.
+**Order volume** follows the same pattern as revenue, confirming that sales growth is driven by volume.

 -	Weekly order volumes increased by roughly 11–12%, with noticeable spikes during promotional periods that also correspond with higher revenue
 -	Weeks where revenue dropped also show lower order numbers, reinforcing that performance is largely influenced by how many purchases are made rather than customers spending significantly more per order

-### Average Order Value (AOV)
-AOV stayed mostly steady at about $358  with only minor week-to-week changes.
+**Average Order Value (AOV)** stayed mostly steady at about $358  with only minor week-to-week changes.

 -	Peaks in revenue did not correspond with significant increases in AOV, indicating that promotions increase order frequency rather than basket size.
 -	This stability suggests consistent purchasing behavior but also points to an opportunity to increase customer value through cross-selling, bundles, or checkout upsells, which could improve overall revenue without relying solely on more orders.